Could the latest Ukraine talks actually end the war? Here’s what to know

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Matthew Chance, Oren Liebermann, Natasha Bertrand and Victoria Butenko contributed to this report.
+CNN’s Matthew Chance, Samantha Waldenberg, Anna Chernova, Oren Liebermann, Natasha Bertrand and Victoria Butenko contributed to this report.